- Table of Contents

 Have you ever been tempted by a "buy now, pay later" offer?
 While these deals might sound appealing on the surface, understanding the Time Value of Money can help you see through the façade and reveal the hidden costs lurking beneath.
 Deferred payment plans often come with added interest or fees, which can significantly inflate the actual cost of the item.

 By assessing the future value of these payments in present terms, TVM assists you in deciphering whether the convenience of postponing payments is truly worth the extra expense.
-This knowledge enables you to make informed choices about whether to embrace such offers or seek more transparent payment alternatives.
+This knowledge enables you to make informed choices about embracing such offers or seeking more transparent payment alternatives.

 Planning for Retirement